Dhruvvvx17/FBI-Crime-Data-Analytics/README.md

 Checkpoint 1:

 Data visualization using various types of graphs to acquire some insights and correlation between the different states of the United States of America and the number of crimes/crime rates across 2017-18.

+Checkpoint 2:

+Understanding the type of Data distribution and Hypothesis Testing.